Risk management

 -

-The degree of mitigation of risk in line with the desired risk appetite.
+The degree of mitigation of the risk in line with the desired risk appetite.

 -